GNFS warns of economic disaster if safety lapses occur at Kpone power enclave - MyJoyOnline

 The Ghana National Fire Service (GNFS) has expressed concern over fire safety compliance within the Kpone industrial enclave, warning that a major fire outbreak in the area could have severe consequences for Ghana’s energy security and economy.

-Divisional Officer II (DO II) Ebenezer Yenzu, Tema Regional Public Relations Officer of the GNFS, said the enclave hosts critical state-owned and private installations, including power generation, oil, and gas facilities, making it one of the country's most sensitive industrial zones.
+Divisional Officer II (DOII) Mr Ebenezer Yenzu, the Tema Regional Public Relations Officer of the GNFS, said the enclave hosts critical state and private installations, including power generation, oil, and gas facilities, making it one of the country’s most sensitive industrial zones.

-Speaking at an intersectoral review meeting organised by the Kpone-Katamanso Municipal Assembly (KKMA), he identified key facilities within the enclave, including the Sunon Asogli Power Plant, Quantum LPG, and Quantum Oil, describing the area as a highly industrialised hub with significant fire risks.
+Speaking at a Kpone-Katamanso Municipal Assembly’s (KKMA) intersectoral review meeting, he identified key facilities within the enclave as Sunon Asogli Power Plant, Quantum LPG, and Quantum Oil, describing the area as a highly charged industrial hub with significant fire loads.

 According to him, failure by operators to strictly adhere to safety regulations could trigger a major industrial disaster with national implications.